-After all of the components of the home buying process —: negotiations, appraisals, inspections, and insurance — it’s very exciting to (finally) get to closing.
+After all of the components of the home buying process — negotiations, appraisals, inspections, and insurance — it’s exciting to (finally) get to closing.
 But do you know what really happens during this final appointment?
-Closing on a home can be nerve-racking simply because many first-time buyers don't know what to expect or what to bring along.
+Closing on a home can be nerve-racking simply because many first-time buyers don't know what to expect or bring along.

-Here, we’ll walk through all the details of what to expect at closing.
+Here, we’ll walk through the details of what to expect at closing.

-The date of closing is typically set in the offer letter as most sellers will want to know when they can expect the closed sale once the home is under contract.
-Typically, closing is set 30 to 60 days from when offer is accepted, although this can change depending upon a variety of factors, including inspections and paperwork processing with the lender.
+The closing date is typically set in the offer letter.
+That's because most sellers will want to know when they can expect the closed sale once the home is under contract.
+Typically, closing is set 30 to 60 days from when the offer is accepted.
+This can change, though, depending on various factors, including inspections and paperwork processing with the lender.

 Depending on the state you live in, closing may take place at the closing attorney’s office or the title company.
-It’s the buyer’s right to choose the closing attorney.
-This person acts in the interest of the buyer and takes care of the “housekeeping” items of the closing, such as preparing paperwork, making sure all paperwork is properly signed, conducting a title check on the property, and receipt and distribution of money, among other things.
-The fee for the closing attorney is often included in the closing costs.
+The buyer has the right to choose the closing attorney, who acts in the interest of the buyer.
+The closing attorney takes care of the closing “housekeeping” items, such as preparing paperwork, making sure all paperwork is properly signed, conducting a title check on the property, and receiving and distributing money.
+The closing costs often include the fee for the closing attorney.

-If you’re buying a home with an FHA loan, a mortgage loan option backed by the Federal Housing Administration that allows home buyers to put as little as 3.5% down, many lenders may recommend one of their pre-approved attorneys.
-If you (as the buyer) don't have an attorney, the lender can also choose one for you, but you’re not required to use that recommendation.
+If you’re buying a home with an FHA loan, a mortgage loan option backed by the Federal Housing Administration that allows home buyers to put as little as 3.5% down, lenders may recommend one of their pre-approved attorneys.
+If you, as the buyer, don't have an attorney, the lender can also choose one for you.
+You’re not required to accept that recommendation.

-There are two pieces of paperwork home buying consumers should familiarize themselves with: the Loan Estimate and the Closing Disclosure.
-Both of these tools explain the loan terms, like interest rate and other costs associated with the loan (taxes, recording fees, etc.).
-The Loan Estimate should be provided to you no more than three days after your loan application.
-Keep the estimate in a safe place to compare with your Closing Disclosure and check for any discrepancies.
+Home buying consumers should familiarize themselves with two pieces of paperwork: the loan estimate and the closing disclosure.
+Both tools explain the loan terms, like interest rate and other costs associated with the loan (for example, taxes and recording fees).
+You should receive the loan estimate no more than three days after your loan application.
+Keep the estimate in a safe place to compare with your closing disclosure for any discrepancies.

-No later than three days before closing, your lender must provide you with a Closing Disclosure, which will look very similar to your Loan Estimate.
-Double check the interest rate information, address, and all other relevant information for accuracy.
-If something appears different than what you thought, reach out to your mortgage broker or lender for clarification.
+Your lender must provide you with a closing disclosure, which will resemble your loan estimate, no later than three days before closing.
+Double-check the interest rate information, address, and all other relevant information for accuracy.
+If something differs from what you expected, contact your mortgage broker or lender for clarification.

-- Mortgage note stating you agree to repay the loan
+- A mortgage note stating you agree to repay the loan

-- Deed of trust to secure mortgage note
+- A deed of trust to secure the mortgage note

 - Proof of homeowners insurance (likely already verified, but bring a copy to closing just in case)